adobe/react-native-acptarget/README.md

 ### [Target](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-target)

-##### Importing the extension:
+#### Importing the extension:
 ```javascript
 import {ACPTarget} from '@adobe/react-native-acptarget';
 ```

-##### Getting the extension version:
+#### Getting the extension version:

 ```javascript
 ACPTarget.extensionVersion().then(version => console.log("AdobeExperienceSDK: ACPTarget version: " + version));
 ```

-##### Registering the extension with ACPCore:
+#### Registering the extension with ACPCore:

 > Note: It is recommended to initialize the SDK via native code inside your AppDelegate and MainApplication in iOS and Android respectively.
-However, you can still initialize the SDK in Javascript.
-For more information see how to initialize [Core](https://github.com/adobe/react-native-acpcore#initializing-the-sdk).

 ##### **iOS**
 ```objective-c